jackwatters45/sf-rec-scheduler/README.md

 ### Managing Secrets

-The bot uses a git pre-push hook to automatically sync your local `.env` file with Fly.io secrets when pushing to main/master.
-You have two options for managing secrets:
+The bot provides two ways to manage your Fly.io secrets:

-1. **Using the Pre-push Hook** (Recommended):
+1. **Using the Sync Script**:
-   - Your secrets will automatically sync when pushing to main/master
+   - Run manually: `./scripts/sync_secrets.sh`
-   - You'll be shown what secrets will be synced and asked for confirmation
+   - During git push: `git push -o sync` (when pushing to main/master)
-   - Use `git push --dry-run` to preview what would be synced without making changes
+   - By default, `git push` will not sync secrets

 2. **Using Fly.io Dashboard**:
    - Go to https://fly.io/apps/sf-rec/secrets